The Local Agent Settings applet on the Palo Alto Networks Broker VM enables you to:

 To enable agents to start using Broker VM caching, you must add the Broker VM as a download source in your Agent Settings profile and select which Broker VMs to use, as described in Add a New Agent Settings Profile.
 Then, ensure the profile is associated with a policy for your target agents.

 After a successful activation, the APPS field displays Local Agent Settings with a green dot indicating a successful connection.
-Hover over it to view the applet status and resource usage.
+Left-click the Local Agent Settings connection to view the applet status and resource usage.

 To help you easily troubleshoot connectivity issues for a Local Agent Settings applet on the Palo Alto Networks Broker VM, Cortex XDR displays a list of Denied URLs.
-These URLs are displayed when you hover over the Local Agent Settings applet to view the Connectivity Status.
+These URLs are displayed when you left-click the Local Agent Settings applet to view the Connectivity Status.
 As a result, in a situation where the Local Agent Settings applet is reported as activated with a failed connection, you can easily determine the URLs that need to be allowed in your network environment.

 Configure to change your settings.